-My teaching and research interests cover a broad range of language and linguistics-related topics.
-My research interests are all connected in some way with linguistic meaning (linguistic semantics and pragmatics), usually within the framework of relevance theory.
-I have a particular interest in how meanings are created and negotiated in specific contexts.
-I'm currently working on research in three areas: prosodic meaning, stylistics and the inferential processes involved in writing.
+My research and teaching interests cover a broad range of language and linguistics-related topics.
+My interests are all connected in some way with linguistic meaning (linguistic semantics and pragmatics), usually within the framework of relevance theory.
+I have a particular interest in how meanings are created and negotiated in specific contexts and in applying work on this in accounting for the production, interpretation and evaluation of texts (i.e. in stylistics).

 I am currently supervising research students working on the interpretation of irony in a second language, experimental syntactic investigations of explicit grammar teaching, metaphor in the mind and body, and the persuasive use of metaphor in written discourse.